Advanced

 Remote Examination Process

-Your first action is to send an email to the AMC with the following information about yourself.
+Your first action is to send an email to your selected Assessor with the following information.

-• Name
+• Address

-• Phone Number
+• Phone number

-• Email Address
+• Email address

 The communication is conducted using Zoom.
 I will send you a link via email and you simply click on it at the agreed time.
 You do not have to have Zoom loaded on your PC.
 I will then send you a second link that will connect you to view the examination paper on the PC facing you.
 Remember I need to see your work space clearly all the time.

-At the end of the prescribed time, you close the examination paper link down and then scan the application form and the answer sheet.
+At the end of the prescribed time, you close the examination paper link down, scan or take a photo of the answer sheet and send it to me straight away by email.

-If you have already achieved an AOCP and you are upgrading, then you will not need to send a photograph or callsign application form unless you wish a change.
+I will also need to view your Drivers Licence or Passport to formerly identify you.
+If you have already achieved a Recognition Level and you are upgrading, then you will not need apply for a callsign unless you wish a change.

 Peter Cossins VK3BFG